 1) Be Curious About Your Kids

-It’s easy to ask standard questions that you’re used to asking: “How was their <insert sports/extracurricular activity here> practice?”; “How is school?”; and so forth.
-You can create deeper interactions and strengthen your bond with your children by branching out the types of questions that you ask your kids can help deepen the nature of your interactions with them.
-Instead, see if you can get them to open up about any fears they may have, or challenges or aspirations they are thinking about.
+It’s easy to ask the standard sorts of questions that you’re used to asking: “How was their <insert sports/extracurricular activity here> practice?”; “How is school?”; and so forth.
+But branching out the types of questions that you ask your kids can help deepen the nature of your interactions with them.
+Instead, see if you can get them to open up about fears, challenges, aspirations.

 2) Acknowledge Their Feelings

 Ensure that your kids know that you’re listening and concerned about all of the different parts of their lives.
 If they’re talking (and you’re not working together on something), give them all your attention.
-Put down the phone, close your email program, and even shut the Sunday day football game off if you have to.
-Just listen!
-Your undivided attention will let them know, and most importantly, feel, how much they matter to you.
+Put down the phone—even if you’re playing Clash of Clans—and listen.
+Your undivided attention will let them know how much they matter to you.

 6) Be Consistent

-Of course, we don’t mean you should tell your kids how’re you feeling about adult things like bills, relationships, or your life problems.
-Talking about your own emotions, however, will reinforce the idea that it’s okay for them to feel things.
-It will also strengthen your relationship.
-That sort of open communication from you encourages your children to turn around and share as well.
+Okay, so we don’t mean you should tell your kids how’re you feeling about adult things like bills or relationships or your own problems.
+But, talking about your own emotions will help them know that it’s okay to feel things.
+It’ll also strengthen your relationship because that sort of open communication encourages your children to share reciprocally.

-Even though it might seem like things will never get better with your children, with time and proper attention to your relationship, they will improve.
+Even though it might seem like things will never get better with your kids, with time and with attention to your relationship, they will improve.
 In time, your child may no longer blame you for the divorce.
 There’s always chocolate and bribes for the kids if our 7 tips don’t work (just kidding!).

-If you’re considering a divorce, our team at MR., Men’s Rights Divorce & Family Law of New Jersey, is here to support you with candor, transparency, communication, and quality.
-We’ll fight for what’s in your and your children’s best interest, with the highest professionalism and ethics, along with some levity—because we know that this is a lot for you to bear and you may need some relief from the tension too.
-Call us today at 201.552.3394 or contact us online.
+If you’re considering a divorce, our team at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, is here to support you with candor, transparency, communication, and quality.
+We’ll fight for what’s in your and your children’s best interest, with the highest professionalism and ethics, and a heavy dash of levity.
+Call us today at 201-880-9770 or contact us online.